millo-76/Python-Practice/README.md

 ## License

 Most repository content is released under the MIT License.
 Course assignment materials are not licensed for public reuse.
-Most repository content is released under the MIT License.
-Course assignment materials are not licensed for public reuse.